 Saul Kassin is Distinguished Professor of Psychology at John Jay College of Criminal Justice, in New York City.
 He received his Ph.D. at the University of Connecticut after which he spent most of his career at Williams College.
 At various times, he was a postdoctoral research fellow at the University of Kansas; a U.S. Supreme Court Judicial Fellow at the Federal Judicial Center; and a postdoctoral fellow and visiting professor in the Psychology and Law Program at Stanford University.

-Dr. Kassin is Past President of the American Psychology-Law Society (AP-LS) He has served as a consultant in a number of high profile cases and has testified in several state, federal, and military courts.
-He is senior author of the 2010 AP-LS White Paper entitled “Police-Induced Confessions: Risk Factors and Recommendations.”
-He lectures frequently to psychologists, judges, lawyers, law enforcement groups, and state criminal justice commissions and task forces; and he has appeared as a media consultant and guest for all major news networks and in a number of documentaries--including Ken Burns' 2012 film, The Central Park Five.
+Past President of the American Psychology-Law Society (AP-LS), Dr. Kassin has served as a consultant in a number of high profile cases and has testified in state, federal, and military courts.
+He is senior author of the 2010 AP-LS White Paper, “Police-Induced Confessions: Risk Factors and Recommendations” -- which has served as a template for several APA amicus briefs to state supreme courts.
+He lectures frequently to psychologists, judges, lawyers, law enforcement groups, and state criminal justice commissions and task forces; and he has appeared as a media consultant and guest for all major news networks, the Oprah Winfrey Show, National Public Radio, and in a number of documentaries--including Ken and Sarah Burns' 2012 film, The Central Park Five.

 Note from the Network: The holder of this profile has certified having all necessary rights, licenses, and authorization to post the files listed below.
 Visitors are welcome to copy or use any files for noncommercial or journalistic purposes provided they credit the profile holder and cite this page as the source.